History

 The Logan River Observatory

-Now as the iUTAH project comes to a close, the Logan GAMUT network is transitioning to become the Logan River Observatory (LRO).
-The goals of the LRO are to provide a long-term comprehensive hydrologic data to inform future state-wide water management decisions based on detailed observations and Utah specific hydrologic research.
+In 2018, the Logan GAMUT network transitioned to become the Logan River Observatory (LRO).
+The LRO has expanded field data collection and redesigned much of the original cyberinfrastructure.
+There are now 20 discharge stations, 7 full water quality stations, 13 partial water quality stations, 4 full climate stations, and 2 partial climate stations.
+The goals of the LRO are to provide long-term, comprehensive hydrologic data to inform future state-wide water management decisions based on detailed observations and Utah specific hydrologic research.
 Drs.
-Bethany Neilson, Jeffery Horsburgh, and Michelle Baker have worked to maintain and expand the partnerships forged over the past five years to ensure that the wealth of data continues to benefit the stakeholders who rely on it.
+Bethany Neilson and Jeffery Horsburgh, the LRO co-directors, have worked to maintain and expand the partnerships forged during iUTAH to ensure that the wealth of data continues to benefit the stakeholders who rely on it.

-The Logan River Observatory team has initiated conversations with various local stakeholders to build and support existing infrastructure including Cache Water District, Logan City, Cache County, and Utah State University.
-They have also been working with the Logan River Task Force to coordinate efforts and have identified the Task Force’s current dependencies on the LRO data.
-Other entities that are interested that have identified needs for ongoing data collection within the Logan River basin include the Nature Conservancy, the Utah Division of Water Quality, and the Utah Division of Water Resources.
+The Logan River Observatory team is now partnering with various local and regional stakeholders including Cache Water District, Logan City, Cache County, the United States Geological Survey (USGS), Trout Unlimited, and Utah State University to build and support existing infrastructure.
+We have also been working with the Logan River Task Force to coordinate efforts and provide data to support their needs.
+Other entities that have identified needs for ongoing data collection within the Logan River basin include the Nature Conservancy, the Utah Division of Water Quality, the Utah Division of Water Resources, the Utah Division of Water Rights, and Pacificorp.
+More broadly, data systems and software developed for managing LRO data are now being used to collect, store, manage, and share data at measurement stations located throughout the state of Utah, including the Great Salt Lake Basin.